splunk/splunk-connect-for-syslog/docs/configuration.md

 * If you add destinations locally in your configuration, pay attention to the _cumulative_ buffer requirements when allocating local disk.

-* Disk buffer storage is configured via container volumes and is persistent between restarts of the conatiner.
+* Disk buffer storage is configured via container volumes and is persistent between restarts of the container.
 Be sure to account for disk space requirements on the local sc4s host when creating the container volumes in your respective runtime environment (outlined in the "getting started" runtime docs).
 These volumes can grow significantly if there is an extended outage to the SC4S destinations (HEC endpoints).
 See the "SC4S Disk Buffer Configuration" section on the Configruation